pivotal/docs-tap/install-components.md

     ```

-## <a id='install-ootb-supply-chain-basic'></a> Install default Supply Chain
+## <a id='install-ootb-supply-chain-basic'></a> Install default supply chain

-Install the default Supply Chain, called Out of the Box Supply Chain Basic, by running:
+Install the default supply chain, called Out of the Box Supply Chain Basic, by running:

 1. Gather the values schema: